Kometa-Team/Community-Configs/home1800/overlays/README.md

 - english + german + any third language

 ## Flags ##
-wanted to automate the flag-combination generating to enable more combinations, but no willing to get into imagemagick at this moment
+wanted to automate the flag-combination generating to enable more combinations, but no willing to get into imagemagick at this moment.
+I've created templates with gimp.

 # Recent Ratings #